A number of studies suggest that dietary nicotine might have the ability to slow the progress of Parkinson's disease.

-They found that people who ate higher levels of edible Solanaceae were at a lower risk of Parkinson's disease compared to those who didn't eat as much.
-Of all the foods that contained nicotine, the best protection seemed to come from eating peppers.
+They found that people who ate higher levels of edible Solanaceae faced a lower risk of Parkinson's disease in comparison to those who did not eat as much.
+Of all the foods containing nicotine, the best protection seemed to come from eating peppers.

-The protective effects of consuming foods containing nicotine were most noticeable in people who never used other tobacco products.
+The protective effects of food that contains nicotine were most noticeable in people who had never used other tobacco products.